jacksleight/blade-snip/README.md

     * Also adds an `$index` variable to each iteration

 Under the hood the `@snip` and `@endsnip` directives just wrap that code in a closure, then `@stick` and `@spread` call it.
 As they're closures they have their own variable scope, but variables defined in the template are included.
 Names can only contain alpha-numeric characters and underscores.

+## Sponsoring

+This package is completely free to use.
+However fixing bugs, adding features and helping users takes time and effort.
+If you find this addon useful and would like to support its development any [contribution](https://github.com/sponsors/jacksleight) would be greatly appreciated.
+Thanks! 🙂